CC ResearchBack to OCC Research

 New Jersey's Open Public Records Act (OPRA) gives you the right to request any public record.
 If a contract is not on BoardDocs, you can file a request directly with the district.
 The JCBOE has an online OPRA form.

-Priority contracts to request (highest-dollar undocumented items):
+Priority contracts to request (highest-dollar undocumented items from the genuine gap):

 Attend Board Meetings